 By Narottam Medhora and Stephen Nellis

-Excluding LinkedIn and some other items, Microsoft earned 84 cents per share in the quarter.
-That beat Wall Street's average estimate of 79 cents, according to Thomson Reuters I/B/E/S.
+Excluding items, the company earned 24 cents per share in the third quarter on a non-GAAP basis, beating the average analyst estimate of 21 cents, according to Thomson Reuters I/B/E/S.

-Microsoft's shares had risen 23.2 percent in the past 12 months, compared with the 20.7 percent gain in the broader S&P 500 index.
+Up to Thursday's close, Salesforce's shares had fallen 4.1 percent this year, underperforming the 7 percent gain in the broader S&P 500 index.

-(Reporting by Narottam Medhora in Bengaluru; Editing by Sriraj Kalluvila and Bill Rigby)
+(Reporting by Narottam Medhora in Bengaluru; Editing by Jonathan Weber and Lisa Shumaker)